 \subsection{Outline and Results of the Paper}

 Throughout this paper $\epsilon, \tau>0$ are arbitrary small constants independent on $n.$

-Fix $d\in\mathbb{N}\setminus\{0\}.$ Assume $n$ sensors are initially placed in the hyperoctant $[0,\infty)^d$ according to $d$ identical and independent Poisson processes each with arrival rate $n^{1/d}.$ We want to have the sensors moving from their current random locations to positions to ensure $(s,v)-IP$ interference requirement.
+Fix $d\in\mathbb{N}\setminus\{0\}.$ Let $a\ge 1$ be a constant.
+Assume $n$ sensors are initially placed in the hyperoctant $[0,\infty)^d$ according to $d$ identical and independent Poisson processes each with arrival rate $\lambda.$ We want to have the sensors moving from their current random locations to positions to ensure $(s,v)-IP$ interference-connectivity requirement.